arunvm123/alfred/README.md

   todoist     Top level command for slack with flag to authorise user to todoist

 Flags:
-  -h, --help     help for mind
+  -h, --help     help for alfred
   -t, --toggle   Help message for toggle

-Use "mind [command] --help" for more information about a command.
+Use "alfred [command] --help" for more information about a command.
 ```